open-policy-agent/opa-idea-plugin/README.md

 | Other features         | + | + |

-Plugin has been tested OPA `0.20.5`, but should works with more recent versions.
+Plugin has been tested against OPA `0.20.5`, but should work with more recent versions.

 # Status
-Not ready yet to be used by  end-users
+Not ready for use by end-users.

 # Installation
 OPA binary must be in the path.
 Installation instructions for OPA can be found [here](https://www.openpolicyagent.org/docs/latest/#running-opa).

 ## from Jetbrains repository
-First, in IntelliJ IDEA, from Preferences>Plugins, add `https://plugins.jetbrains.com/plugins/dev/list` to your Custom Repositories
+First, in IntelliJ IDEA, in Preferences>Plugins, add `https://plugins.jetbrains.com/plugins/dev/list` to your Custom Repositories

 ![Step 1](docs/user/img/1_install_plugin.png)